f-charton/f-charton.github.io/roots.md

 ### Asymmetric architectures

-Asymmetric models, with a deep encoder and shallow decoder, have proven their worth for linear algebra.
+In the [graph](https://arxiv.org/abs/2112.03588) and linear algebra paper, I have found that asymmetric models, with a deep encoder and shallow decoder, proved efficient.
+For matrix inversion, the hardest problem from linear algebra, the best models had 6 layers in the encoder layer, and only one in the decoder.

 |   | 240 dimensions | | | 480 dimensions | | |
 |---|---|---|---|---|---|---|